abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![numbers](../04_order/numbers.svg)

-In many ways, numbers are the quintessential order --- every finite order of objects is isomorphic to a subset of the order of numbers, as we can map the first element of any order to the number $1$, the second one to the number $2$ etc (and we can do the opposite operation as well).
+In many ways, natural numbers are the quintessential order --- every finite order of objects is isomorphic to a subset of the order of numbers, as we can map the first element of any order to the number $1$, the second one to the number $2$ etc (and we can do the opposite operation as well).

 If we think about it, this isomorphism is actually closer to the everyday notion of a linear order, than the one defined by the laws --- when most people think of order, they aren't thinking of a *transitive, antisymmetric* and *total* relation, but are rather thinking about criteria based on which they can decide which object comes first, which comes second etc. So it's important to notice that the two notions are equivalent.